Hi-van is supported by its audience. When you purchase through links on my site, I may earn an affiliate commission. Learn more

 - The size, type, and usable Ah of your batteries

-Then, a simple way to determine the power you need from each solar panel is to understand the wattage you need them to deliver.
+Then, a simple way to determine the power you need from each

 Generally, you will need 200watts worth of solar panels per 100 usable Ah of batteries.

-This is because, with lead-acid and AGM batteries, the usable Ah corresponds to half of the nominal Ah (as seen above).
+With lead-acid and AGM batteries, the usable Ah corresponds to half of the nominal Ah (as seen above).

 For example, if your batteries boast 300 usable Ah, you will need your solar panels to deliver 600watts.